Architecture¶

 LF -. self-diagnosis MCP .-> AG[Agent — diagnostics_agent]

 init_observability(settings, app) is called once from create_app() before any agent runs.
-It configures Logfire (logfire.configure() + instrument_fastapi) when LOGFIRE_TOKEN is set, and calls Agent.instrument_all() from Pydantic AI when Langfuse is enabled so spans land on the global OTEL provider where both processors observe them.
+It first installs an SDK TracerProvider as the OTEL global (_ensure_sdk_tracer_provider, so processors aren't silently swallowed by the default proxy provider), then configures Logfire (logfire.configure() + instrument_fastapi) when LOGFIRE_TOKEN is set, and calls Agent.instrument_all() from Pydantic AI when Langfuse is enabled so spans land on the global provider where all processors observe them.
 (When only Logfire is enabled, logfire.instrument_pydantic_ai() is used instead — it routes through Logfire's internal tracer, which Langfuse would not see.)

 Per-turn trace grouping. langfuse_root_span(name, session_id, user_id, …) is an async context manager wrapping the whole turn so every agent.run() inside it nests under one Langfuse trace instead of producing one trace per call.